 Our Abba Father tells us: “You were created to be beautiful, in a beautiful setting, enjoying great beauty!”
 But, because this is a broken world that needs tikkun – repair, we are not seeing the fullness of that yet.
 Thankfully, by His grace, we do get tastes and glimpses of that beauty; however, we need to keep the central vision alive in our souls and know that the full and final Redemption will come to pass at its appointed time.
-Messiah will return to Jerusalem as Mashiach ben David to establish and rule as King over His Father’s Kingdom.
+Messiah will appear in Jerusalem as Mashiach ben David to establish and rule as King over the Father’s Kingdom.

 We need to keep the eternal perspective, the bird’s eye view, of Redemption and hold onto the vision of the World to Come – Olam HaBa.
 At the same time, however, to quote Oswald Chambers, in My Utmost for His Highest:

 “We look for visions and …the thunder of God’s power, and all the time He is in the commonplace things and people around us!”

 It is our “hands on” task on this earth, to participate in tikkun olam – the healing of the world, in every little thing that our Father gives into our hands to do.
 The whole world is in exile from the Garden of God and our constant aim and effort must be working with Him towards the full and final Redemption.
 The way to do that is always in the everyday little things done in love for His glory.